confluentinc/examples/ccloud/docs/includes/connect-worker-to-origin-ccloud.rst

 The Connect workers in the Connect clusters should be configured to |ccloud|.

-The Connect cluster's admin topics must be set to replication factor of 3 as required by |ccloud|.
+To start, the Connect cluster's admin topics must be set to replication factor of 3 as required by |ccloud|.

 .. literalinclude:: config/connect-ccloud-origin.delta
    :lines: 1-4